rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 router-nodeport-custom    NodePort    172.30.1.17     <none>        80:32596/TCP,443:32121/TCP   7m11s
 ```

-As you can noticed the Service of the router-internal-default that only have the ClusterIP service.
+As you can notice the Service of the router-internal-default that only has the ClusterIP service.
 ClusterIP Service exposes the Service on a cluster-internal IP.
 This value makes the Service only reachable from within the cluster.

-On the other hand the Route Sharding Custom Ingress Controlled created two Services, a ClusterIP and
-a NodePort, because the hostNetwork is enabled, and the Openshift Routers needs to be accesible in a
-way (through the NodePort and not with HostNetwork).
+On the other hand the Route Sharding Custom Ingress Controlled created two Services, a ClusterIP and a NodePort, because the hostNetwork is enabled, and the Openshift Routers needsto be accessible in away (through the NodePort and not with HostNetwork).

 Remember that the NodePort is used to make the service accessible from outside of the cluster
 opening a static port on each Node's.